lisp-maintainers/quicksearch/README.md

  * Cut-Off:
    * The max number of printing results (default is 50).

- * Option-Chars:
+ * one-letter options (case doesn't matter):
-   * d, D -- output Description (or QuickDocs-url for Quicklisp-search)
+   * d -- output Description (or QuickDocs-url for Quicklisp-search) (t by default)
-   * u, U -- output URL
+   * u -- output URL (t by default)
-   * q, Q -- search in Quicklisp
+   * q -- search in Quicklisp
-   * c, C -- search in Cliki
+   * c -- search in Cliki
-   * g, G -- search in GitHub
+   * g -- search in GitHub
-   * b, B -- search in Bitbucket
+   * b -- search in Bitbucket

+NOTE: we changed the default (2024-07) to print the short description and project URL, there is currently no keyword to *not* print them.
+Use the global variables or a CONFIG (?).

 ##### Note: